EPiCs-group/epic-mace/README.md

 > conda install -c epics.group epic-mace
 ```

-You can also use pip, but in this case [RDKit](https://www.rdkit.org/) 2020.03 or later must be already installed, e.g. using conda:
+You can also use pip ([ref](https://pypi.org/project/epic-mace/)), but in this case [RDKit](https://www.rdkit.org/) 2020.03 or later must be already installed, e.g. using conda:

 ```
 > conda create -n mace